 Our house dish, Ceviche – the most delectable combination of the freshest of fish, lime and chilli – goes beautifully with so many wines.
 We do not insist that one fish is better than another: we use the best available on the day.
 Sometimes it is the meaty gamey-ness of tuna; at others it is the flaky delicateness of angel fish.

-Last week at the tasting lunch for Keenwä’s food and wine pairing with Groot Constantia it was the decadent butteriness of marlin.
+At the tasting lunch for Keenwä’s food and wine pairing with Groot Constantia it was the decadent butteriness of marlin.
 A perfect match with Gouverneurs Reserve white: Groot Constantia’s inversion of the proportions of the classic Bordeaux blend (ie much more Semillon than Sauvignon Blanc) highlights the vague salty promise of the ocean.

 Hmmmmm perfect!
 Test passed with flying colours but still there are only 5 places in the finals … and in the end this duo didn’t get one of them.
 But then nor did the Groot Constantia Shiraz, our stand-out favourite red at a recent tasting at the estate.